Saturday, September 04, 2010 Detailed Auto Topics

 As long as quality components are used, the system works and holds up well.
 It has been used by many automakers for years.
 When low quality stepper motors are substituted, failure is simply a matter of time.

 While only SUV and trucks were recalled, the same stepper motor is used in many GM cars.
 These vehicles suffer the same failure, though GM has yet to acknowledge them, or trucks with over 70,000 miles as a problem.
 This dash is from a Malibu the 75,000 miles.
+The speedometer is often the first to fail, as it moves the most.
+We also see the tachometer, oil pressure gauge, temperature indicator and fuel gauge fail.

 In the past, an expensive re-manufactured dash, from GM was the solution.
 Not only were they expensive, they require reprogramming and normally an overnight stay in the shop.
 A used dash from a salvage yard was no better answer.
 It would likely have the same problem as it contains the same substandard components.
-Another issue, due to programming differences, a salvage yard part may not work in your vehicle.
+Another issue, due to programming differences, a salvage yard part may not work if installed in another vehicle.

 much lower cost